triggermesh/docs/docs/guides/creatingadls.md

           apiVersion: serving.knative.dev/v1
           kind: Service
           name: event-failure-capture
-    backoffDelay: "PT0.5S"     # or ISO8601 duration
+    backoffDelay: "PT0.5S"     # ISO8601 duration
-    backoffPolicy: exponential # or linear
+    backoffPolicy: exponential # exponential or linear
     retry: 2
 ```

 Here a Broker named `demo` is configured with the following delivery options:

 - 2 retries on failure, backing off exponentialy with a 0.5 seconds factor.
 This is not the focus of this article but it is recommended to setup retries before giving up on delivery and sending to the DLS.
-- Dead letter sink pointing to a service named `event-failure-capture`.
-You can request the creation of this Broker even if the service does not exists yet.
+- Dead Letter Sink pointing to a service named `event-failure-capture`.
+Kubernetes can be requested the creation of this object even if the DLS service does not exists yet.

 ### Step 2: Create the PingSource